HKUSTGZ-MICS-LYU/BNRV/README.md

 ## Notice

-This project is developed when the first version of BitNet just came out, and the `runbit.c` is only a naive implementation that just works (forked from [llama2.c](https://github.com/karpathy/llama2.c)).
+This project was developed when the first version of BitNet just came out, and the `runbit.c` is only a naive implementation that just works (forked from [llama2.c](https://github.com/karpathy/llama2.c)).
 There have been significantly better C/C++ kernels for serious [BitNet inference](https://github.com/microsoft/BitNet).
-This project aims on the baremetal implementation to be run on RISC-V cores and their RTL simulators.
+This project aims at the bare-metal implementation to be run on RISC-V cores and their RTL simulators.

 ## Run BitNet on your CPU